Stan Walker and Maisey Rika step in to perform at One Love

-Māori artists Stan Walker and Maisey Rika have stepped up to perform at One Love, in replacement of other artists who can no longer attend.
+Festival goers will be happy to hear that Māori artists Stan Walker and Maisey Rika have been announced to perform at One Love, in replacement of other artists who can no longer make it.

 Stan Walker will replace Toots and the Maytals since Frederick ‘Toots’ Hibbert is unable to attend due to health reasons.